-In spite of the significant progress made on the development of the Kami iron ore deposit located in western Labrador, Canada, Alderon has not yet secured the debt and equity financing package required to commence with the construction of the initial 8 million tonne per annum proposed mine operation.
-Global iron ore markets are experiencing significant additions to supply this year that have caused a corresponding price decline and very weak capital market conditions.
-Alderon does not intend to commence mine-site construction until the full construction financing package is in place and has therefore halted all non essential activities until that goal can be achieved.
-It is anticipated that construction will take 2-3 years from the construction commencement date.
+In spite of the significant progress made in the past on the advancement and potential development of the Kami iron ore deposit located in western Labrador, Canada, Alderon has not yet secured the capital required to commence the construction of the initial 8 million tonne per annum proposed mine operation.
+Global iron ore markets are currently experiencing significant additions of new supply that have caused a corresponding price decline and very weak capital market conditions.
+Alderon does not intend to commence mine-site construction until the full construction funding is in place and has therefore halted all non essential activities until that goal can be achieved.
+It is anticipated that construction of the proposed mine would take 2-3 years from the construction commencement date.

-Altius's carrying value of Alderon, after adjusting for equity accounting losses and fair value adjustments noted above, is \$17,092,000 or \$0.52 per Alderon share held.
+Altius' current carrying value of Alderon, after adjusting for equity accounting losses and fair value adjustments noted above, is \$10,847,000 or \$0.33 per Alderon share held.

-Altius holds a 25.3% founding equity interest in Alderon and a 3% GSR on the Kami project.
-Alderon's ongoing progress is described in greater detail on their website at http://www.alderonironore.com/.
+Altius holds a 24.9% founding equity interest in Alderon and a 3% GSR on the Kami project.
+Alderon's ongoing progress is described in greater detail on their website at www.alderonironore.com.